Kaputt4/hardening_server/README.md

-# hardening_server
+# Hardening a Server
-Repository with Ansible playbook to harden a server
+Repository with Ansible playbook to harden a server.